xdividr/dreamcloud-docs/source/dreamobjects/api-docs/s3-example-ruby.rst

         'Hello World!',
     )

-This uploads a a file ``test.txt``, sets the content-type, and makes it publicly readable.
+This uploads a file ``test.txt``, sets the content-type, and makes it publicly readable.

 .. code-block:: ruby